papersix/notfacebook/README.md

 ##Credits:

-Thanks Classmates James / Joe / Suprit / Fizal of Purple Rain for helping along the way.
+Thanks Classmates James / Joe / Suprit / Fizal / Table #01 of Purple Rain for helping along the way.

 ** Serge / Bobby / Jason at GA for thier instructional brinkmanship **